Disruptive Behavior Disorder

 Some parents find that these changes are much too difficult to make, unless the child is also changing.
 Placing the child and the parent in therapeutic programs can help.
 While the child learns more about what ODD is and how it can influence behavior, the parent is learning how to model good behavior and make a home for the child that is safe and supportive.
 The two can work together in therapy, and their relationship may grow stronger as a result.

-At Muir Wood, we provide therapies for adolescent boys who have mental illnesses, substance abuse issues or both.
+At Muir Wood, we provide therapies for adolescent teens who have mental illnesses, substance abuse issues or both.
 We believe that families have such an important role to play in recovery that we include parents in almost every treatment plan we put together.
 We provide parents with individual learning sessions, as well as group sessions with their teens, and we provide intensive follow-up care to ensure that the family continues to improve when the formal treatment program has ended.
 If you’d like to know more about this option, or you’d like to enroll your son in our treatment program, please call us.
 We can help.